ViacomInc/data-point/packages/data-point/README.md

 </details>

-Each of the TransformExpressions, including the nested ones, are resolved against the same accumulator value.
+Each of the reducers, including the nested ones, are resolved against the same accumulator value.
 This means that input objects can be rearranged at any level:

 <details>
   <summary>Rearranging input data</summary>